 I first started to write about my electronics projects on the web back in 2006, using WordPress and the tilhol.net domain.
 February 2007 I migrated to MediaWiki and changed the domain to jensencorp.no, which was the name of my small company at the time.
 All content at this point was in Norwegian.

 I had a simple self-made PHP logistics system that kept track of all my electronics projects, what parts I used and the stock levels.
 It had a really crappy design, and spaghetti code like you would not believe.
-I decided to completely rewrite it, and make a public front-end so that all my projects could be internally tracked and publicly shared with the same web app.
+I decided to rebuild it, using the Laravel framework.
+The sit would have a public front-end so that all my projects could be internally tracked and publicly shared with the same web app.

 I made my first git check-in August 2014, and after eight months of programming, the site went “live” in May 2015, still on the uctrl.net domain.
 I choose to put live in quotes here because even though the site was up, it didn’t have any public content yet… I figured I would rewrite all project descriptions and repost them.
 A pretty major undertaking that I would eventually give up…